Woah (song)

-"Woah" is a single by American rapper Lil Baby from his second studio album My Turn (2020).
-The song was released through Quality Control Music and Universal Music Group on November 8, 2019.
+"Woah" is a song by American rapper Lil Baby.
+Written alongside producer Quay Global, the song was released through Quality Control Music and Universal Music Group on November 8, 2019 as the lead single from his second studio album My Turn (2020).
 "Woah" became Lil Baby's third number one on the Billboard Streaming Songs chart, following 2018's "Yes Indeed" and "Drip Too Hard".
 It also debuted at number one on the Rolling Stone 100.

 Background

 On November 1, 2019, Lil Baby posted a preview of the single on the app Triller.
 The dance move he displayed during the clip was described as hitting "The Woah".
 The song marked his first release as a solo artist since "Back On".

 Critical reception

 Dewayne Gage of Rolling Stone explained that the song, as being "built on a bed of heavy hitting 808s and suspenseful piano", enables the rapper to perform "with a canvas to sing and stretch his vocals as he describes how far he's come since embarking on a full-time rap career only two years ago".
 Tom Breihan at Stereogum thought that the song is "a fairly standard Atlanta trap song".
 However, the rapper "has a way with a hook, and there's something hypnotic about the way he settles into that misspelled title word".